Battle of Whitestone Hill: Battle

 Sully arrived about 6 p.m. on the ridge overlooking the large, much dispersed Indian encampment.
 He estimated that only 600 to 700 of his men were present.
 He saw the Sioux packing up their tipis and departing and concluded that the Indians were more inclined to flee than fight.
 Sully's objective was to "corral" the Indians and he deployed his force to cut off their escape routes and to advance on the village.
 He sent Colonel Wilson and the 6th Iowa to his right flank and Colonel Furnas and the 2nd Nebraska to his left to occupy several ravines which offered the Sioux an opportunity to conceal themselves from the soldiers and escape.
 Covered on both flanks, Sully with three companies and artillery advanced into the encampment without serious opposition.
 Two chiefs, Little Head and Big Head, and about 150 of their followers surrendered.
 Because of the close quarters and chaotic nature of the battlefield, Sully was unable to use his artillery.

 Many of the Sioux were caught between the Sixth Iowa and the Second Nebraska, with the Iowa soldiers advancing on foot and pushing the Sioux into the arms of the Nebraskans who exchanged fire with the Indians at a range of only 60 yards.
-With darkness approaching, however, Colonel Wilson of the Sixth Iowa ordered an ill-advised mounted charge with one battalion.
+With darkness approaching, Colonel Wilson of the Sixth Iowa ordered an ill-advised mounted charge with one battalion.
 However, in his haste he failed to order some of his men to load their weapons and heavy fire from the Sioux caused the cavalry horses to bolt and the charge to break down.
 The battalion fell back and took up defensive positions on foot.

 On the left, Colonel Furnas also withdrew his Nebraskans to a defensive position, fearing friendly fire and losing control of his soldiers in the increasing darkness.
 The soldiers spent a harrowing night, "the Indians pillaged the battlefield and scalped the dead soldiers; squaws were screaming and wailing" and a wounded soldier screamed for help but the soldiers thought he was a decoy to lure them out of their defenses.
 They found him next morning, still alive but dying from lacerations inflicted by the Indians.
 The Sioux escaped in the darkness.